I-Halder/a-solvable-generative-model-with-a-linear-one-step-denoiser/README.md

 # **Mathematical framework for memorization to generalization transition in diffusion-based generative models**
 This repository contains the code necessary to reproduce the results obtained by Indranil Halder and Cengiz Pehlevan in [arxiv: ](https://www.nature.com/articles/s41586-023-06747-5).

+## Running the experiments

+The experiments on the linear diffusion model are run using `LDM.py`.
+The U-Net-based non-linear diffusion model with attention layers is defined in `model.py`, and `modules.py`.
+Simulations with it can be performed using `simulation.py`.

 ## Dependencies